Farm accident compensation in Suffolk

 Prior to his accident Mr M was fully fit, in full time employment and was in a strong relationship with his girlfriend, they had been making plans to live together and were talking of starting a family.
 Unfortunately, the incident caused Mr M numerous problems with his back, including a prolapsed disc, loss of sensation to the groin area and also possible impotence.

-Grieves Solicitors settled the matter outside of court with Mr M receiving £25,000 for his injuries and financial losses.
+Grieves Solicitors settled the Farming Accident Claim outside of court with Mr M receiving £25,000 for his injuries and financial losses.

 Mr M stated that he wished to say "a big thank-you to all at Grieves for the help and support you have given me you have not only changed me and my Partners life but my little Girl’s too".